 The tutorial is organized into the following parts.
 It is recommended that you follow them sequentially.

-•Create a New Database - In this part, you will learn how to create a SQLite database and how DatabaseSpy projects can be useful.
+•Create a New Database - In this part, you will learn how to create a new SQLite database and how DatabaseSpy projects are useful.

 •Design Database Tables - This section shows you how to design database tables visually, using the Design Editor available in DatabaseSpy.